The juicy, delicious turkey burger is bursting with flavor from the tangy goat cheese, sweet tomatoes, and basil.

 - Add diced onion and sauté until onions are translucent and golden brown (approximately 5-6 minutes).
 Add in minced garlic and allow to cook for an additional 2-3 minutes.

 - Remove onion and garlic from skillet.
 Allow to cool in a large mixing bowl.
 Wipe the skillet down with a paper towel.
 Proceed by making the quick tomato jam (see instructions below).
 Once the quick tomato jam is complete, the onions will have cooled, and you can proceed with the burgers.

 - Preheat grill to 400 °F.

 - While the grill is coming to temperature, add ground turkey, tomato paste, basil, salt, and pepper to the mixing bowl with sautéed onions and garlic.
 Use your hands to combine the ingredients together.
 Form five 1 inch thick patties (6-7 ounces of meat per patty).

 - Oil down the grill grates to ensure the patties do not stick.
 Cook turkey burgers until they reach an internal temperature of 165 °F, flipping the burger halfway through.

-- Assemble your burgers by toasting an everything bagel and spreading 1-2 tbsp of goat cheese on the bagel.
+- Assemble your burgers by toasting an everything bagel and spreading 1-2 tablespoon of goat cheese on the bagel.
 Top goat cheese with arugula.
-Add the turkey burger, and top with a tbsp of quick tomato jam.
+Add the turkey burger, and top with a tablespoon of quick tomato jam.
 Wrap burgers with parchment paper to help prevent the toppings from leaking out.

 Quick Tomato Jam